-Turning to Reform NL2, which involved the uncapping of the health care payroll tax in 1981 and 1983, the results are presented in Panels C and D of Figure 6, and the corresponding pass-through estimates are reported in column 2 of Table 3.
-Panel C of Figure 6 shows some evidence of non-parallel pre-reform trends in labor costs, suggesting that the results for this reform, being the earliest among those considered in this study, should be interpreted with caution.
+Turning to Reform NL2, which involved the uncapping of the health care payroll tax in 1981 and 1983, the results are presented in Panels C and D of Figure 5, and the corresponding pass-through estimates are reported in column 2 of Table 4.
+Panel C of Figure 5 shows some evidence of non-parallel pre-reform trends in labor costs, suggesting that the results for this reform, being the earliest among those considered in this study, should be interpreted with caution.
 The findings are qualitatively similar to those obtained for Reform NL1, showing a sharp increase in labor costs for treated workers compared to the control group, that persisted for at least five years.
-The pass-through estimates, whether measured in the last year of the post-reform period or averaged over the last three years, are both 38% (significant at the 5% level).
+The pass-through estimates are 44% when measured in the last year of the post-reform period and 41% when averaged over the last three years, both significant at the 5% level.
 These estimates, however, could be contaminated by differential pre-trends in earnings.
-To address this concern, we control for worker-specific trends using the augmented specification described by equation (7).
-The corresponding estimates, reported in column 4 of Appendix Table D1, yield smaller pass-through rates of 21% in the last post-reform year (not significantly different from zero) and 23% on average over the last three years (marginally significant at the 10%level), in line with the results for Reform NL1.
+In Section 5.5, we address this concern by controlling for worker-specific trends.
+The resulting estimates, reported in column 4 of Appendix Table E1, yield smaller pass-through rates of 23% in the last three years (marginally significant at the 10% level), in line with the findings for Reform NL1.